This section applies only to the authentication of end-users, i.e. the users of your OutSystems applications.

 User Data Synchronization

-When end-user authentication is done using Active Directory, LDAP, SAML 2.0 or Azure AD, the user data in the OutSystems database is updated, in one or more occasions, with the most recent data from the external authentication system.
+When end-user authentication is done using Active Directory, LDAP, SAML 2.0, Azure AD or OKTA, the user data in the OutSystems database is updated, in one or more occasions, with the most recent data from the external authentication system.
 The updated attributes for each user are the following:

 - Mobile Phone